anticoders/gagarin/README.md

 # gagarin [![Build Status](https://travis-ci.org/anticoders/gagarin.svg?branch=master)](https://travis-ci.org/anticoders/gagarin)

-Gagarin is a tool which you can use in your tests to run Meteor app in a sandboxed environment.
+Gagarin is a tool you can use in your tests to run Meteor apps in a sandboxed environment.

+For more information on the official testing framework for Meteor, see [Velocity](http://velocity.meteor.com/).

 ## Instalation